seongl/tripplanner/README.md

 * [ ]   User can share a screenshot/image of the full itinerary with friends via share button
 * [ ]   User can drill down into each stop block from "timeline view" of Itinerary to see description
 * [ ]   User can rate a Stop out of 5 stars
+* [ ]   User can filter down search based on other features (time requirement, activity requirements)

 The following **bonus** features are implemented: